 - Extreme weights – under or overweight

-Precautions To Take While Doing Squats Or Other Exercise In Pregnancy
+Precautions to Take While Doing Squats or Other Exercises in Pregnancy

 - Obtain medical clearance before participation.

-- Regular mild to moderate exercise routines are preferable to intermittent activity.
+- Regular mild to moderate exercise routines is preferable to intermittent activity.

 - A maximum heart rate limit up to 155 b/min is recommended, although levels of intensity higher than this can be prescribed on an individual basis.

-- Walking, cycling, swimming, low-impact aerobics, and stretching are recommended activities.
+- Walking, cycling, swimming, low-impact aerobics, and stretching can be performed during pregnancy.

 - Do not exercise in the supine position after the 4th month.
-Don’t stand motionless for long periods of time.
+And do not stand in one position for long periods of time.

-- Stop exercising when fatigued and do not deliberately reach a point of exhaustion.
+- Stop exercising if you feel tired and do not deliberately reach a point of exhaustion.
 Get plenty of rest.

 - Do not perform exercises that could cause a loss of balance.

-- Do not exercise when it is hot or humid or when febrile.
+- Do not exercise when it is hot or humid.
 Wear clothing that is cool and allows ventilation.